lab1092/blender-manual_ja/manual/physics/fluid/domain.rst

 Selecting a Baked Domain
    After a domain has been baked, it changes to the fluid mesh.
-   To re-select the domain so that you can bake it again after you have made changes, go to any frame and select (:kbd:`Rmb`) the fluid mesh.
+   To re-select the domain so that you can bake it again after you have made changes, go to any frame and select (:kbd:`RMB`) the fluid mesh.
-   Then you can click the :guilabel:`BAKE` button again to recompute the fluid flows inside that domain.
+   Then you can click the *BAKE* button again to recompute the fluid flows inside that domain.

 Baking always starts at Frame #1
-   The fluid simulator disregards the :guilabel:`Sta` setting in the :guilabel:`Anim` panel, it will always bake from frame 1.
+   The fluid simulator disregards the *Sta* setting in the *Anim* panel, it will always bake from frame 1.
    If you wish the simulation to start later than frame 1, you must key the fluid objects in your domain to be inactive until the frame you desire to start the simulation.
 See FIXME(TODO: Internal Link; [[#Animating Fluid Property Changes|below]]) for more information.

-Baking always ends at the :guilabel:`End` Frame set in the :guilabel:`Anim` panel If your frame-rate is 25 frames per second, and ending time is 4.0 seconds, then you should (if your start time is 0) set your animation to end at frame ``4.0 × 25 = 100``
+Baking always ends at the *End* Frame set in the *Anim* panel If your frame-rate is 25 frames per second, and ending time is 4.0 seconds, then you should (if your start time is 0) set your animation to end at frame ``4.0 × 25 = 100``